KyleMcClay/python_dsa/pages/BFS_vs_DFS.md

 step 8 [26, 24] <br />
 step 9 [30] <br />

-any number greater than the target number means the node does not need to be searched anymore
+any node greater than the target number means the path does not need to be searched anymore
 """
 ```python
 def bfsMatrix(matrix, target):